MI-AFP/tutorials/tutorials/04_types-errors.md

 fromList [0,2,3,4,5]
 ```

-There is an efficient implementation of integer sets, which uses big-endian patricia trees (works better mainly with union and intersection).
+There is an efficient implementation of integer sets, which uses big-endian Patricia trees (works better mainly with union and intersection).
 Use qualified import like `import qualified Data.IntSet as IntSet` to work with it.

 ### Map